cdoremus/deno-blog/posts/DRAFT_Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

   });

 ```
-In this case, the event target is the button element.
+In this case, the event target are two button elements.

 ## Testing component state management